 The customer is charged for the pre-allocation of resources to an organization virtual datacenter.
-The cloud provider manages resource overcommitments by defining a guaranteed percentage of allocated resources, such as CPU, memory resources, and an optional, maximum virtual machine limit.
+A provider may charge the customer based upon the allocated resources, the guaranteed resources, or a combination of the guaranteed resources and the consumption of resources beyond the guarantee.
+The cloud provider manages resource overcommitments by defining a guaranteed percentage of allocated resources, such as CPU, memory resources, virtual CPU speed, and an optional, maximum virtual machine limit.
 Only the vCloud provider can expand or contract resources.
+The Allocation Pool model may consume resources from one or more resource pools, depending on the vCloud provider's configuration.

-The allocation pool model enables an organization to procure resources under normal operating conditions but has the capability to burst for more resources when need arises.
+The Allocation Pool model enables an organization to procure resources under normal operating conditions but has the capability to burst for more resources when need arises.
 Because this model guarantees a specified percentage of the allocated resource, the remainder that is not guaranteed is shared with other tenants.
 This can result in resource contention.

-The allocation pool model is usually a good fit for relatively steady state workloads that occasionally surge.
+The Allocation Pool model is usually a good fit for relatively steady state workloads that occasionally surge.

-3.2.2 Pay-As-You-Go
+3.2.2 Pay As You Go

 The customer is charged for each running virtual machine.
-As with the allocation pool model, the vCloud provider manages resource overcommitments by defining a guaranteed percentage of allocated resources, such as CPU, memory resources, and a maximum number of virtual machines.
+As with the Allocation Pool model, the vCloud provider manages resource overcommitments by defining a guaranteed percentage of allocated resources, such as CPU, memory resources, and a maximum number of virtual machines.
 The cloud provider can specify a maximum virtual CPU speed, or limit.
-Unlike the allocation and reservation pool models, the pay-as-you-go model facilitates an unlimited approach to resource consumption within the constraints of the vCloud provider's physical infrastructure.
+Unlike the allocation and Reservation Pool models, the Pay As You Go model facilitates an unlimited approach to resource consumption within the constraints of the vCloud provider's physical infrastructure.
+As with the Allocation Pool model, the Pay As You Go model may consume resources from one or more resource pools, depending on the vCloud provider's configuration.

-Typically, the pay-as-you-go model is a good fit for transient and training environments.
+Typically, the Pay As You Go model is a good fit for transient and training environments.